-For more than 30 years “Mountain Stage with Larry Groce” has been the home of live music on public radio.
-The two-hour radio show is produced in West Virginia and distributed by National Public Radio weekly on more than 150 stations across America and around the world via NPR Music and mountainstage.org.
+For more than 30 years Mountain Stage with Larry Groce has been the home of live music on public radio.
+The two-hour radio show is produced by West Virginia Public Broadcasting and distributed by National Public Radio weekly on more than 240 stations across America and around the world via NPR Music and mountainstage.org.
 The show, which is recorded before a live audience, features performances by seasoned legends and emerging stars in genres ranging from folk, blues and country to indie rock, synth pop, world and alternative music, and beyond.

 Singer/songwriter Larry Groce serves as the show’s host, artistic director and co-producer.
 The Mountain Stage house band includes jazz pianist Bob Thompson, vocalist Julie Adams, bass player Steve Hill, drummer Ammed Solomon and guitarists Michael Lipton and Ryan Kennedy.
 The band is directed by Ron Sowell.